 Speaking of Ina Garten, the Barefoot Contessa, we had the honor of meeting her at the Fancy Food Show this past Monday.
-We talked to her for a bit and she even let us snap this picture.
-Ms. Garten was a delight.
-She is soft spoken and very sweet as well she seemed interested in what we are doing at Chez Us (maybe she was just being nice ); regardless it was fantastic to meet the woman who is hanging out with us in our pjs every Saturday morning!
+We talked to her for a bit and she even let us snap this photo.
+Ms. Garten is a delight, so sweet, and soft-spoken as well she seemed interested in what we are doing at Chez Us, maybe she was just being nice, regardless it was fantastic to meet the woman who is hanging out with us in our PJs every Saturday morning!

 Recipe: Chocolate Chip Cookies

 ** Originally printed with permission from Publishing House 2009 – inspired by the Barefoot Contessa

 *** adapted and changed in February 2016 – now I use chunks of chocolate if I do not have chocolate chips

 1 cup light brown sugar, packed – when in a pinch I have used dark brown sugar